oneapi-src/oneAPI-samples/.github/PULL_REQUEST_TEMPLATE.md

 Fixes # (issue)

+# External Dependencies

+List any external dependencies created as a result of this change.

-## Type of change
+# Type of change

 Please delete options that are not relevant.
 Add a 'X' to the one that is applicable.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Sample Migration (Moving sample from old repository after completing checklist established)

 # How Has This Been Tested?